afpineda/OpenSourceSimWheelESP32/doc/hardware/subsystems/RelativeRotaryEncoder/RelativeRotaryEncoder_en.md

 }
 ```

-For example, let's say that an ALPS funky switch encoder has `A` attached to GPIO 33 and `B` attached to GPIO 25:
+For example, let's say that an ALPS funky switch encoder has `ENCODER_A` attached to GPIO 33 and `ENCODER_B` attached to GPIO 25:

 ```c
 void simWheelSetup()